Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

   ![Add condition](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EditTriggerAddcondition.png "[Add condition]")

 10. If desired, add one or several conditions to the trigger, see [Add a condition](#add-a-condition).
+You can also create a trigger without adding a single condition.

   > [Info] Repeat the steps **3** to **10** to add a further trigger.
 You can add an unlimited number of triggers to a workflow.